Ready to start creating amazing images with Midjourney but not sure how to get inspiration?

 6. Get inspiration via art showcase websites

-Last but not least, you can go to one of the art showcase websites that artists use — to see what everyone else is creating.
+Last but not least, you can go to one of the art showcase websites artists use — to see what everyone else is creating.

 Here are three great websites to get you started: